This might just be the best way to spend two hours in Cape Town. Check it out, along with our other discoveries below

 IT’S QUITE POSSIBLE THAT Muizenberg’s bbellamy & bbellamy has Cape Town’s most misleading shopfront ever.
 How could anyone guess that inside its tattered exterior lurks the most extraordinary treasure trove?
 Here, in a creative semi-shambles, nestle the most gorgeous textiles from top English fabric houses such as Liberty, Sanderson and Colefax & Fowler, regularly sought out by fabric devotees from all over South Africa.
 How beautifully Capetonian.

 The studio is a labour of love for David Bellamy, ‘artist, scientist, designer and environmentalist’, who’s collected the fabric rolls over the decades.
-And just as gorgeous as the English fabrics he sells are his company’s own contemporary designs, handmade nearby.
+And just as alluring as the English fabrics he sells are his company’s own contemporary designs, handmade nearby.
 Based on the natural world they’re doing nicely globally, it seems, and are pretty hard to resist, especially when you discover their eco credentials: low-toxicity, water-soluble inks set onto convincingly heavy, biodegradable base cloth.

 Nothing’s cheap but fashion just one cushion or light shade from these fabrics and it’ll probably perk up a whole room.
 Other pluses: one-of-a-kind covered chairs and ready made light shades and cushion covers that may (if you’re that kind of person) make you scream, ‘I love you!’
-There are also a few gorgeous shirts guaranteed to dispel the nerd in you: buy off the peg or have one made to size.
+There are also a few fabulous shirts guaranteed to dispel the nerd in you: buy off the peg or have one made to size.

 Another lovely thing if you’re lucky enough to find him in: Andrew.
 He works in the shop and contemplates subjects such as Whither America and What’s It All About, but is sensitive enough to stay quiet if you prefer to nurse private creative thoughts.